cfwheels/cfwheels/wheels/docs/04 Database Interaction Through Models/01 Object Relational Mapping.md

 # Object Relational Mapping

-<p class="intro">An overview of Object Relational Mapping (ORM) and how is it used in Wheels.
-Learn how ORM simplifies your database interaction code.</p>
+*An overview of Object Relational Mapping (ORM) and how is it used in Wheels.
+Learn how ORM simplifies your database interaction code.*

 Mapping objects in your application to records in your database tables is a key concept in Wheels.
 Let's take a look at exactly how this mapping is performed.